sqldelight/sqldelight/docs/upgrading-2.0.md

 This page lists those breaking changes and their new 2.0 equivalents.
 For a full list of new features and other changes, see the [changelog](../changelog).

+The Gradle plugin (`app.cash.sqldelight`) version `2.0` isn't compatible with older versions `1.x` of the IntelliJ plugin.
+You have to update the IntelliJ plugin by adding an IntelliJ repository in the IntelliJ plugins settings, either use [alpha versions](https://plugins.jetbrains.com/plugins/alpha/com.squareup.sqldelight) or [snapshots of the master branch](https://plugins.jetbrains.com/plugins/eap/com.squareup.sqldelight).

 ## New Package Name and Artifact Group

 All instances of `com.squareup.sqldelight` need to be replaced with `app.cash.sqldelight`.